microsoft/react-dag-editor/README.md

 ## About the name "react-dag-editor"

 - react: it is a react component created from scratch.
-- flow: directed acyclic graph editor.
+- dag: directed acyclic graph editor.
 Our a11y solution assumes the graph is a DAG.
 If you intend to turn off the a11y features, it is fine to draw undirected or cyclic graph with this component.
 - editor: it supports readonly graphic data visualization.
 However the reason you choose this library is the highlight in the user interaction to create/edit a graph.

 ## Features